 The first step in this dish is to crack your eggs into your container.
 Whip them a bit with a fork.
-Try not to be tempted to add such things as salsa, sauces or other things you might find in an omelet.
+Try not to be tempted to add such things as salsa, sauces, or other things you might find in an omelet.
 The moisture content of these items will add to the moisture which will come from the steam.
 Such ingredients should be added after the eggs have been cooked.

 Next, open the steam valve on your espresso machine to bleed off the excess water which has collected.
 Shut the valve quickly.
 Immerse the wand into the eggs and begin steaming fully.